-If you clicked on this page, you’re probably thinking something along the lines of the following: “Right on!
+If you clicked here, you’re probably thinking something along the lines of the following: “Right on!
 Gimme gimme gimme some sweet weight loss TIPS!
 I need a quick weight loss diet that lets me get this over with in a hurry, preferably without too much effort or for too long.
-How can I lose the weight, lose it fast, and become a sexy devil?”
+How can I lose the weight, and lose it fast???”

 - What is the healthiest and most effective weight loss goal?